HarishBahuguni/Portfolio/README.md

 - HTML5
 - CSS3

-## Project Structure
+# Project Structure

 The project structure is organized as follows:

-├── assets/                 # Directory for storing images and icons │   ├── icons/              # Directory for social media icons │   └── pic.png             # Profile picture
+- `assets/`: Directory for storing images and icons
+  - `icons/`: Directory for social media icons
+  - `pic.png`: Profile picture
-├── index.html              # Main HTML file for the website
+- `index.html`: Main HTML file for the website
-├── style.css               # Main CSS file for styling the website ├── mediaqueries.css        # CSS file for media queries for responsive design ├── script.js               # JavaScript file for handling menu toggling └── README.md               # This README file
+- `style.css`: Main CSS file for styling the website
+- `mediaqueries.css`: CSS file for media queries for responsive design
+- `script.js`: JavaScript file for handling menu toggling
+- `README.md`: This README file

 ## How to Use